-We have audited the consolidated financial statements of American Printing House for the Blind, Inc. and its subsidiary (the Organization), which comprise the consolidated statements of financial position as of September 30, 2022 and 2021, the related consolidated statements of activities, stockholders' equity - GoodMaps Inc., functional expenses and cash flows for the years then ended, and the related notes to the consolidated financial statements (collectively, the financial statements).
+We have audited the consolidated financial statements of American Printing House for the Blind, Inc. and its subsidiary (the Organization), which comprise the consolidated statements of financial position as of September 30, 2023 and 2022, the related consolidated statements of activities, functional expenses, stockholders' equity - GoodMaps Inc., and cash flows for the years then ended, and the related notes to the consolidated financial statements).

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Organization as of September 30, 2022 and 2021, and the changes in their net assets and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Organization as of September 30, 2023 and 2022, and the changes in their net assets and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.